mostafa-R/iti-Node-js-project-task-managment/README.md

 ● Mongoose: For interacting with MongoDB.
 ● jsonwebtoken: For implementing authentication via JWT.
 ● bcrypt: For password hashing and securing user credentials.
-● dotenv: For managing environment variables
+● dotenv: For managing environment variables.

 # to test app